saifibolte/Image-Super-Resolution-Tool/README.md

-# 📈 ESRGAN Image Upscaler (Gradio + Hugging Face Spaces)
+# 📈 Image Super Resolution Tool

 This project is a **Gradio-based ESRGAN Image Upscaler** deployed on **Hugging Face Spaces**.
 It uses the **Enhanced Super-Resolution Generative Adversarial Network (ESRGAN)** model to upscale low-resolution images by 4x while preserving details and enhancing quality.

 ---

 ## 🚀 Features
-✔ Upload multiple low-resolution images
+- Upload multiple low-resolution images
-✔ Automatically upscale using **ESRGAN (x4 factor)**
+- Automatically upscale using **ESRGAN (x4 factor)**
-✔ Preview upscaled images in the browser
+- Preview upscaled images in the browser
-✔ Download all upscaled images as a **ZIP file**
+- Download all upscaled images as a **ZIP file**
-✔ Works on **GPU or CPU**
+- Works on **GPU or CPU**
-✔ One-click deployment on Hugging Face Spaces
+- One-click deployment on Hugging Face Spaces - [View Live Demo](https://huggingface.co/spaces/saifibolte/TinyLlama-AI-Assistant) *(Runs on CPU, so generation may be slower)*

+- Note: This Hugging Face Space is running on CPU, which means the image upscaling process can take longer compared to GPU-based environments, especially for high-resolution images.
+To ensure a smooth experience and faster results, we recommend testing with smaller or low-resolution images.
+For your convenience, we have provided a set of sample images in the low_res folder.
+You can use these images to quickly test the upscaling functionality on this Space.

 ---